Who are we?

 We draw tales on silk

-At Petitjean Paris, we edit silk squares that combine poetic design with the expertise of Lyon's silk manufacturers.
-Founder Léa Petitjean draws inspiration from her childhood memories of Provence and the Jura, strolls through Paris and enchanted gardens to create bucolic, luminous collections.
+Founder Léa Petitjean draws inspiration from her childhood memories, from Provence to the Jura, from Parisian strolls to enchanted gardens, to create bucolic, luminous collections.

 At Petitjean Paris, we edit silk scarves that combine poetic design and the know-how of Lyon silk manufacturers.
 The founder, Léa Petitjean, is inspired by her childhood memories, from Provence to the Jura, from Parisian strolls to enchanted gardens to create bucolic and luminous collections.